The BIG summer sale

-The resort is split in to two villages; Le Lac nestles on the shores of a frozen lake with beautiful views of Toviére mountain and the Grande Motte glacier.
-It's an ideal springboard into the massive Espace Killy ski area and has a good après-ski scene too.
+The resort is split into two villages; Le Lac nestles on the shores of a frozen lake with beautiful views of Toviére mountain and the Grande Motte glacier.
+It's an ideal springboard into the massive Tignes - Val d'Isère ski area and has a good après-ski scene too.
 Val Claret sits around the other side of the lake at the bottom of the Grande Motte glacier and is probably the livelier of the two resorts.

-It forms one half of the vast 300km Espace Killy area and it's just a quick drop over the hill (and a slightly eye-watering chairlift ride) into neighbouring Val d'Isère.
+It forms one half of the vast 300km Tignes-Val d'Isère area and it's just a quick drop over the hill (and a slightly eye-watering chairlift ride) into neighbouring Val d'Isère.
 The area suits all levels of skier and snowboarder, but intermediates and advanced levels won't be able to stop grinning as it was seemingly carved with them in mind!

 It's not just on the mountain where the smiles happen.
-Try ice diving under the frozen lake, ice karting on the frozen lake or paragliding over the frozen lake.
+Try ice driving, paragliding or even ice diving under the frozen lake.
 For something a bit more laid back, head to the Lagon Aqua and Well-being Centre.
 It has swimming pools, water slides, hot tubs, saunas - basically everything you need to help you unwind or fill an afternoon off the slopes.